 Setting the Date

-On September 6, 2016 I gave an emotional one month notice to my oﬃce of 13 years.
+On September 6, 2016, I gave an emotional one month notice to my oﬃce of 13 years.
 We set October 16, 2016, as our oﬃcial Leave Date, racing to get out before the temperature plummeted and the snow started to fly.
-In those six weeks I continued to work my regular job, while learning my new job of becoming the bookkeeper for the business, as we emptied our house of a combined 75 years of stuﬀ.
+In those six weeks, I continued to work my regular job, while learning my new job of becoming the bookkeeper for the business, as we emptied our house of a combined 75 years of stuﬀ.
 We had three piles: donate, sell, store.
 We sold all but three pieces of furniture.
-We sold two vehicles, one being a beautiful 1989 Jeep Grand Wagoneer,.
+Among the sold where two vehicles, one being a beautiful 1989 Jeep Grand Wagoneer.
 I couldn’t stop the tears as the family that bought it backed it out of the drive and two little girls waved from the back seat.
 We still miss that awesome Waggy.